History of Amsterdam

 Charles V of Spain inherited the “Spanish Netherlands” from his grandmother Mary of Burgundy after her death in 1482.
 Spain's dependency and the discovery of the New World contributed to the city becoming the most important port in the world after Lisbon.

-Amsterdam became specialized in the grain and arms trade, and after the King of Portugal opened a local office in the city, it developed into the base for the resale of spices from India.
+Amsterdam became specialised in the grain and arms trade, and after the King of Portugal opened a local office in the city, it developed into the base for the resale of spices from India.

 Eighty Years’ War